kushaldas/lym/docs/useful.md

 ### Vim editor

 Text editors are the tool to edit files.
 This can be a configuration file, or source code, or an email, or any other kind of text file.
-Which editor to use is generally a personal choice, and a lot good energy have been to wasted to tell which one is the best editor.
+Which editor to use is generally a personal choice, and a lot of good energy have been to wasted to tell which one is the best editor.
 In this book we will just learn about *Vim* editor.
 It is also known as *vi enhanced* editor.
 In the Fedora Linux distribution, the *vi* command is actually an alias to the the *vim* itself.

 If we just type vim, and press enter, we will see the following screen.